What You Need to Know About Air Purifiers During Coronavirus

 This will be a firm "no".
 Many studies and numerous consumer reports have found that air purifiers in fact do not kill the COVID-19 virus, which is an air-borne virus that spreads primarily through discharge from the nose or droplets of saliva of an infected person.
 As of now the disease does not yet have a spot-on treatment and no vaccine has been officially launched yet; that is why it is especially important for people to protect themselves from the virus amidst this global pandemic.

 Even though the answer to the question "Does air purifier remove coronavirus?" is an affirmative no, it is also a known fact that air purifiers and air cleaners of the sort help with the protection of caregivers and family members during a quarantine.
 Using an air purifier during COVID has many positive benefits.

 Should I Use An Air Purifier During the COVID Pandemic?

 Air purifiers that have a built-in HEPA filtration are known to efficiently capture particles at any size; especially the ones that are as small as the virus that causes COVID-19.
 It is safe to say that even though using air purifiers against COVID is not a first-hand solution in protection against the virus, it is definitely a good-to-have method for the well being of your family and loved ones.
-It is known that the virus, among other ways, may be easily transmitted through air.
+It is known that the virus, among other ways, may be easily transmitted trough air.
 While the COVID-19 virus is approximately 125 nanometers in diameter, the HEPA filters used in air cleaners for COVID are able to capture it with impressive effectivity.
-A NASA study has found and confirmed that these types of air filters can process up to 0.01 microns of particles, easily meeting and surpassing the 0.3 micron HEPA standard.
+A Nasa Study has found and confirmed that these types of air filters can process up to 0.01 microns of particles, easily meeting and surpassing the 0.3 micron HEPA standard.